 Notes: Leff - Effective Noise Level.
-Leff is the effective noise level of commercial or industrial noise determined in accordance with SEPP (Control of Noise from Commerce, Industry and Trade).
+Leff is the effective noise level of commercial or industrial noise determined in accordance with the Noise Protocol.
 LAeq – The equivalent continuous sound level, measured in dB, over the specified number of hours.
-This is commonly referred to as the ‘average noise level’.
+This is commonly referred to as the A-weighted ‘average noise level’.

-Controls to address hazard
+Controls to address hazard [refer to updated Mitigation Register, below superseded] [EPA Comment: EPA assumes that the third column “performance measures” in this table will remain in this risk treatment plan (despite not being shown in the Mitigation Register).
+EPA has sought and received a compare of Table 7-1 against the Mitigation Register (as there were differences).
+EPA will review that compare and provide any additional comments if necessary.]

 Noise modelling for the construction phase of the Fingerboards project (Marshall Day, 2020) predicted that without proper mitigation, noise levels could exceed applicable noise criteria at some sensitive receptors within 1 km of the mining licence area boundary.
 Noise sources include both fixed and mobile noise sources.
 During operations, fixed noise sources include the wet concentrator plant, mining contractor’s workshop, truck loading, pumps and associated booster equipment.
 Mobile noise sources include all mobile construction equipment and plant used during the operation of mining unit plants transport of product.
 The noise sources with the greatest potential to impact noise-sensitive receptors will be the mobile plant, including mobile equipment used for the mining unit plants, tailings management or transport of heavy mineral concentrate.
 Table 7-1 lists the noise mitigation controls that will be implemented to limit impacts on nearby sensitive uses.

+[EPA Comment: additional mitigation measures may be required to minimise the risk of harm to human health or the environment to the extent reasonably practicable.
+These additional measures may evolve overtime as the state of knowledge evolves]

 Table 7-1: Environmental noise controls and associated performance measures